git4rk/ApplicationServeronCloud/systemAccess.md

 Another option is to export the incoming signer certificate and then import it into your browser as a trusted root certificate.
 This option would require you to make an entry in your *hosts* file that maps the VM's IP address to the certificate issuer's common name.
 This name is in the following format: wl<pureapplication.ibmcloud.com.
 If you now use the host name instead of the IP address in the URL, you can connect cleanly.
 You then must access the Admin Center or Admin Console by using that host name instead of the IP address in the URL.

 Lastly, customers often install their own root certificates for applications they make external.
-For more information, refer to the [WebSphere Application Server](http://www.ibm.com/support/knowledgecenter/SSEQTP_8.5.5/com.ibm.websphere.base.doc/ae/tsec_securecomm.html?cp=SSEQTP_8.5.5%2F1-11-2-6&lang=en){: new_window} or [Liberty Core](http://www.ibm.com/support/knowledgecenter/SSD28V_8.5.5/com.ibm.websphere.wlp.core.doc/ae/twlp_sec_comm.html?lang=en){: new_window} IBM Knowledge Center.
+For more information, refer to the [WebSphere Application Server](https://www.ibm.com/support/knowledgecenter/SSAW57_9.0.0/com.ibm.websphere.nd.multiplatform.doc/ae/tsec_securecomm.html){: new_window} or [Liberty Core](https://www.ibm.com/support/knowledgecenter/SSD28V_9.0.0/com.ibm.websphere.wlp.core.doc/ae/twlp_sec_comm.html){: new_window} documentation in IBM Knowledge Center.

-## Firewall Ports
+## Firewall ports
 {: #firewall_ports}

 You might find it necessary to open ports on the firewall to allow access to applications and databases.